 [00:00:08] BS: Well, hello.
-I’m Britt Skrabanek and you’re listening to Love Your Enthusiasm, a show where creators, teachers and explorers share techniques and inspiration to help you stay focused on your passion.
+I’m Britt Skrabanek and you’re listening to Love Your Enthusiasm, a show where creators, teachers, and explorers share techniques and inspiration to help you stay focused on your passion.

 It’s time for another solo where I explore topics that impact your enthusiasm positively, negatively or all of the above.
-Thus far, I have covered taking alcohol breaks, lowering your cost of living and what to take with you from 2020.
+Thus far, I have covered taking alcohol breaks, lowering your cost of living, and what to take with you from 2020.
 This work from home tips topic was the winner in a social media poll I ran when I asked you all what you wanted me to cover on the next solo show.
-Thanks all of you who voted on social, always helpful for me to hear your feedback.
+Thanks to all of you who voted on social, always helpful for me to hear your feedback.

 Today we’re exploring tips for working from home, which is an extremely relevant topic for much of the world and many of you.
 My plan is to take a different approach from the plethora of work from home tips content already in existence by not encouraging you to try to force the outdated office routine into your home.
 Because let’s face it, that is impossible and unnecessarily restrictive and stressful.
 In addition to helping you with productivity improvements, my goal is to help you bring more genuine balance into your work from home lifestyle.

 We have a lot to cover today, potentially way too much because I get really passionate about work-life balance, so let’s hop to it.